BrawlVision

 Best maps for R-T

-The best map for R-T is Sidetrack in Brawl Ball, with a Bayesian-smoothed win rate of 84.8%.
+The best map for R-T is Sidetrack in Brawl Ball, with a Bayesian-adjusted win rate of 85.2% over 125 battles.
 That puts them above their class average in this mode, so it's worth picking R-T when that rotation is live.
-A strong showing on Sidetrack usually combines favorable geometry (short ranges or cover) and a mode whose objective fits the brawler's kit.
+A strong run on Sidetrack usually combines favorable geometry (short ranges or cover) and a mode whose objective plays into the brawler's kit.

-As the second-best option, R-T also performs well on New Perspective (Knockout) with a 81.1% win rate.
-The gap from the top map is usually small; choosing one over the other depends more on the enemy team than on the brawler.
+As a second map option, R-T also performs well on Please Remain Standing (Knockout) with a 76.1% win rate, only 9.0 points off their best map.
+When the gap between the top two maps is this small, picking one over the other comes down to the enemy team more than the brawler itself.

 Counters and matchups